IMR Frequently Asked Questions

 What happens if I decide to cancel after having registered?

-Volunteer safety is one of our first priorities.
-While the safety of international travel cannot be guaranteed, we go to extensive lengths to ensure volunteer security.
+Volunteer safety is one of our top priorities.
+While the safety of international travel cannot be guaranteed, we go to extensive lengths to ensure volunteer security at deployment locations.
 Our mission sites are chosen with all relevant factors in mind, including political situation in the destination country.

-At all of our mission sites, we arrange transportation and housing to maximize safety.
-We work with our host organization staff to ensure that you receive orientation upon arrival in-country.
-We constantly review our safety protocol to ensure that we are doing our best to keep you safe.
+At our mission sites, we arrange transportation and housing to maximize safety.
+We work with the collaborating organization’s staff to ensure that you receive in-country orientation upon arrival.
+We constantly review our safety protocols to ensure that we are doing our best to keep you safe.

-We work tirelessly to ensure that you have a safe and comfortable experience and that you’re able to focus on the mission work.
-Safety is a priority, you can rest assured!
+We work to ensure that you have a safe and comfortable experience and that you're able to focus on the mission work.

 Should I bring medical supplies or donations of any kind?

-IMANA encourages you to collect monetary donations and contribute them towards the mission funds.
-However please do not bring along any medicines and medical supplies.
-These are procured as per predetermined formulary for each mission and keeping in view the local regulations in this regard.
-Some countries do not allow bringing in any medicines while others are very strict with regards to expiration dates.
-Even the slightest error can jeopardize our well-intentioned missions, so it is best to let us do all the procurement.
+IMANA encourages volunteers to raise monetary donations to support mission activities.
+However, we ask that you do not bring medicines or medical supplies.
+These are procured according to a predetermined formulary for each mission and in compliance with local regulations.
+Some countries restrict the import of medications, while others enforce strict rules regarding expiration dates.
+Even minor discrepancies can jeopardize our efforts, so it is best to leave all procurement to IMANA.

-Team members may bring along their own personal medications.
-However please be sure that these are also not expired.
+Volunteers may bring their own personal medications but should ensure that these are not expired.

 Will there be an opportunity to travel while I'm there?